$5.00 - $500.00

 About the Author: Jim Heemstra, freelance photographer, has been photographing the Iowa State University campus for more than 25 years.
 His photographs have been prominently featured in VISIONS - the ISU Alumni Association magazine - and in the Iowa State wall calendar.
 In 2009, he began contributing "Photo of the Week"; images to the Association website.
 His most recent photography exhibition, VISIONS Across America: Portraits of Iowa State Alumni by Jim Heemstra, was on display at ISU's Brunnier Art Museum in 2014.
 Project Management/Writing was completed by Carole Gieseke, ISU Alumni Association, Chief Communications Officer.

-This little book contains fill-in-the-blank lines to describe why your grandma is the greatest.
-Just complete each line and voilà: you have a uniquely personal gift Grandmother will read again and again.
-Make it as sweet, serious, or sentimental as you choose!
+This little book contains fill-in-the-blank lines to describe why your pops is tops.
+Just complete each line and voilà: you have a uniquely personal gift he’ll read again and again.
+Make it as tender, silly, or groveling as you choose!

-This little book contains fill-in-the-blank lines to describe some aspect of affection about being a twosome.
-Just complete each line and voilà: you have a uniquely personal gift your numero uno will read again and again.
-Make it as lovey-dovey, sappy, or frisky as you choose!
+This little book contains fill-in-the-blank lines to describe why your moms the best.
+Just complete each line and voilà: you have a uniquely personal gift Mother will read again and again.
+Make it as hilarious, honest, or heartfelt as you choose!
+Great as a Mother's day gift from kids of all ages.

 Failed to call the server.